Ricky Craven: 1999–2006

 For 1999, Craven signed on to drive the No. 58 Ford Taurus for Scott Barbour's SBIII Motorsports, a brand new team in NASCAR.
-He did not finish any better than nineteenth while driving the car and after he failed to qualify for the Coca-Cola 600, he was replaced by Loy Allen Jr. Several weeks later, he signed up with another new team Midwest Transit Racing, replacing rookie Dan Pardus in the No. 50 and finished the season with them.
+He did not finish any better than nineteenth while driving the car, although he did score the team a Winston West Series win in the California 200, and after he failed to qualify for the Coca-Cola 600, he was replaced by Loy Allen Jr. Several weeks later, he signed up with another new team Midwest Transit Racing, replacing rookie Dan Pardus in the No. 50 and finished the season with them.
 Craven returned to the team in 2000 but after failing to qualify for four of the first nine races of the season, the team switched to a part-time schedule.
 Following this decision, Craven had four top-twenty finishes but finished 44th in points.

 In January the next year, it was announced that Craven would replace Scott Pruett in PPI Motorsports's No. 32 Tide Ford.
 He won the pole in the summer race at Michigan International Speedway, and in the Old Dominion 500 at Martinsville Speedway, he held off Dale Jarrett for his first career Winston Cup win.
 In 2002, he won two poles, scored nine top-ten finishes, and finished a career-best 15th in points.
 In 2003, his team switched from Ford to Pontiac, providing the No. 32 car with a factory-backed engine program.
 In the Carolina Dodge Dealers 400 at Darlington Raceway, he battled Kurt Busch for the win, defeating him by .002 seconds in what was voted in December 2009 as the "Finish of the 2000s" in the Sprint Cup Series.
 In that race, he became the last person to win in a Pontiac.
 Craven failed to win races again that season and dropped twelve spots in the points standings.
 After he did not post a single top-ten finish three-quarters of the way through 2004, he was replaced by Bobby Hamilton Jr., and only returned to run at New Hampshire Motor Speedway, his home track.
 His last Cup start was the 2004 EA Sports 500 at Talladega, where he drove in a development car for Joe Gibbs Racing, the No. 11 Chevrolet.

 In 2005, Craven moved to the Craftsman Truck Series to drive the No. 99 Ford for Roush Racing.
 Craven was second in points after nine races, and there was talk about him being promoted to Mark Martin's No. 6 Nextel Cup ride for 2006.
 However, a brutal stretch of finishes led to a free fall in the point standings, and it was announced that he would be gone from Roush at the end of the year.
 Craven did win at Martinsville Speedway late in the year, and finished fourteenth in points.

-His final NASCAR start came at the Goody's 250 at Martinsville in the Busch Series for FitzBradshaw Racing in 2006.
+Craven's final NASCAR start came at the Goody's 250 at Martinsville in the Busch Series for FitzBradshaw Racing in 2006.
 He finished 39th after the brakes failed on his No. 14 Dodge.